telerik/maui-docs/controls/rangeslider/ticks.md

 ## Ticks Step and Placement

-In order to display ticks you need to define `TickStep` and `TickPlacement` properties of the RangeSlider.
+To display ticks along the track, define `TickStep` and `TickPlacement` properties of the RangeSlider.

 * `TickStep(double)`&mdash;Defines at what positions/values ticks will be displayed.
 * `TicksPlacement(type Telerik.Maui.Controls.RangeSlider.SliderTicksPlacement)`&mdash;Specifies the position of the ticks in the RangeSlider with respect to its track.
-Available options are:
+The available options are:
     * `None`&mdash;no ticks are displayed.
     * `Start`&mdash;ticks appear above the track.
     * `Center`&mdash;ticks appear in the track area of the slider, overlaying the track.